McDonaldMusimwa/McDonaldMusimwa/README.md

 ### Hi there 👋 <span style="color:yellow">McDonald Musimwa</span> here.
-I'm a Full-Stack Software Developer with a passion for tackling real-world challenges through code.
+I'm a Software Developer with a passion for tackling real-world challenges through code.
 My approach is marked by a tenacious can-do attitude, enabling me to adapt swiftly to new technologies.
 I specialize in crafting seamless user experiences using React for front-end development.
-On the back end, I'm well-versed in Node.js and Express, with proficiency in databases like MongoDB and MySQL.
+On the back end, I'm well-versed in DotNet and Node.js, with proficiency in databases like MongoDB and SQL Server.
 Beyond my technical prowess, I bring robust problem-solving abilities to the table and a continuous desire to learn and evolve as a developer.
 My knack for quickly grasping new technologies and the ability to adapt and conquer gives me a distinct edge in this ever-evolving industry.
 I thrive within a team and excel in solo work.

 <!--